 The downtown and historic areas of Santa Fe are pretty compact and easy to get around on foot.
-The Santa Fe Trails buses travel over seven routes from the city’s center to outlying sights.
-The buses run from 6am to 10pm during the week, from 8am to 8pm on Saturday, with limited service on Sundays.
+The Santa Fe Trails buses travel over seven routes from downtown to outlying sights.
 Route 10 is a convenient path for tourists who can stop at the museums on the Old Santa Fe Trail.
 Bikes are another great way to get around, but for longer distances you can take a taxi, charter van or rental car.

 Santa Fe Travel Information